 Finish your trip in the sun-splashed city of San Diego, with Balboa Park and the San Diego Zoo, the lively Gaslamp Quarter for nightlife, and diverse culture and dining.

-End your trip with at this sunny, waterfront city.
-Downtown, shop at Horton Plaza, or catch a baseball game at Petco Park.
+End your trip at this sunny, waterfront city.
+Downtown, shop the many independent boutiques throughout the historic Gaslamp Quarter, or catch a baseball game at Petco Park.
 See the giant pandas at the San Diego Zoo.
 Next, explore one of the city’s diverse neighborhoods, Little Italy, North Park, South Park, East Village—pedestrian-friendly enclaves are the epicenter of San Diego’s burgeoning culinary movement, progressive art scene, and craft beer boom.
 Start your own sampling in North Park, the neighborhood bordering Balboa Park’s northeast side.
-Along 30th Street and University Avenue, enjoy farm-to-table cuisine and boutique wines at Urban Solace, or wing it at local favorite Carnitas’ Snack Shop (the menu changes daily depending on fresh produce and other ingredients available that day).
+Along 30th Street and University Avenue, enjoy farm-to-table cuisine and boutique wines at Urban Solace, or wing it at local favorite Carnitas’ Snack Shack (the menu changes daily depending on fresh produce and other ingredients available that day).
 Work off lunch by heading down to San Diego’s sparkling Mission Bay to rent stand-up paddleboards or kayaks.
 Finish with dining and dancing after dark in the lively Gaslamp Quarter.
 Splurge on a night at one of California’s iconic lodgings, the Hotel del Coronado, on idyllic Coronado Island, connected to the city by an arcing bridge that makes you feel like you’re a million miles away.